DAVID J. WILLIS ATTORNEY

 DISCLAIMER

-Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
-This firm does not represent you unless and until it is retained and expressly retained in writing to do so.
+This firm does not represent you unless and until it is expressly retained in writing to do so.

 EXHIBIT: AMENDMENT TO REGULATION Z (12 CFR PART 226)